cs50nestm/web/temperature/README.md

 </script>
 ```

-tags, you will write JavaScript to access the value enterred into the text box, and depending on whether the user choosed `fahrenheit to celsius` or `celsius to fahrenheit` you will calculate the appropriate value and add it to the `div` with `id="result"` in `index.html`.
+tags, you will write JavaScript to access the value enterred into the text box, and depending on whether the user chooses `fahrenheit to celsius` or `celsius to fahrenheit` you will calculate the appropriate value and add it to the `div` with `id="result"` in `index.html`.

 When the button is clicked, html will call the `convert()` function that you will write.